SANKARAMOORTHY-DEVELOPER/AI-PROCTOR-CRACKED/README.md

 all  check point of code tantra has been cracked I think

 if you want to crack code tantra there are two ways
 1 .
-Is to have a friend along with you who is capable of guiding you
+Is to have a friend along with you who is capable of guiding yo
 2. to have two device
 (combination of lap + phone
 phone +phone